Jorge-Hoyos/certifications/aws/associate-level/solutions-architect/notes/identity-access-management-s3.md

 ---

-> amount set once that the bill goes over a threshhold
+> amount set once that the bill goes over a threshold

 - Send the alarm through SNS topic
 - a way to get automatic notifications if account goes over a certain amount